-Consider a fall wreath with leaves, dried flowers, wheat sheaves, grapevine, and more for your front door — something that greets visitors with a warm fall “hello.”
+As a staple of the home, consider a fall wreath with leaves, dried flowers, wheat sheaves, grapevine, and more for your front door — something that greets visitors with a warm fall “hello.”

 Next, go for a symmetrical look and arrange corn stalks or scarecrows (or both) at either side of the door.
 Add in some mums of your favorite color, pumpkins, and gourds.
 Cascade them down the steps if you have them.
 More is more!

+Don’t forget about the mailbox!
 Consider adding a leaf garland tied with a bow to your mailbox.
 Add a basket of flowers or pumpkins and gourds at the base.
 An alternative to a garland is to create a fall swag that hangs over your mailbox.
 Check out Pinterest for some inspiration.

+How about when they come to the door?
 For a pop of color, plant some chrysanthemums next to the walkway.
 Colorful celosia is another great option for fall.
 We especially like the bright golds and brilliant oranges and reds.
 If you don’t want to plant flowers, put potted flowers into rustic baskets or a wooden wheelbarrow.